Rockingham Motor Speedway: The oval circuit

 The 1.479 mi American-style banked oval circuit was 18.3 m wide and had a maximum bank angle of seven degrees and comprised four very distinct corners.
 Rockingham's oval was unique in the UK and one of only two speedways in Europe (the other being Lausitzring).
 The oval circuit could also be converted to a road course layout for events by positioning temporary chicanes and curves both on the main area and apron of the circuit.

 In early September 2001, the Champ cars came to Germany and England for the first time, to contest oval racing at the German 500 (kilometer, not miles) and the Rockingham 500, rounds of the 2001 CART season (Championship Auto Racing Teams) FedEx Championship Series.
 After the 11 September terrorist attacks and subsequent closing of airspaces, but with most equipment and personnel already being in continental Europe, the first ever German 500 was held under difficult circumstances.
 Unreliable weather and a bad crash of Alex Zanardi did not help, either.

 The British round at the weekend of 20–22 September was in jeopardy, too.
 However, the logistics were worked out, with many of the teams stripping off their sponsors' logos ("livery") as a mark of respect for the victims of the attacks.
 The race distance was also shortened to 300 km.
 Victory was snatched on the exit of Turn Four of the last lap by Gil de Ferran driving the Marlboro Team Penske Honda–powered Reynard 01I at a race average speed of 153.41 mph from Kenny Bräck at the wheel of the Team Rahal Lola-Ford Cosworth B1/00, and the Newman-Haas Racing Lola-Toyota B1/00 driven by Cristiano da Matta.
 The fastest lap, and therefore outright lap record, was set by Patrick Carpentier in 25.551secs (210.59 mph) in the Player's Forsythe Racing Reynard-Cosworth.
-Carpentier became for first Canadian to ever hold the outright lap record at an English circuit.
+Carpentier became the first Canadian to ever hold the outright lap record at an English circuit.